ampproject/amphtml/extensions/amp-story/amp-story-page-attachment.md

 formats:
   - stories
 teaser:
-  text: An additional pane of content that can be associated with a single page of an AMP story.
+  text: A panel of content that opens inline with an AMP story page.
 ---

 <!--